-Unemployment benefits extensions in Missouri are available for residents without work when the state experiences high unemployment rates.
-In such circumstances, the government activates special emergency programs to provide additional weeks of benefits to recipients of unemployment insurance, in order to help them get by when there are no jobs available.
+Unemployment benefits extensions in Missouri may be available for qualified out-of-work unemployment beneficiaries when the state experiences high unemployment rates.
+In such circumstances, the government activates special emergency programs to provide additional weeks of benefits to recipients of unemployment insurance in order to help them get by when there are no jobs available.

-- Unemployment extension programs in Missouri
+- Past Unemployment Extension Programs in Missouri

 Missouri Unemployment Resources

-However, there are no specific steps you can take to meet requirements for these programs, because the government and the Department of Labor and Industrial Relations simply make the selection based on who needs extended benefits the most.
+However, there are no specific steps you can take to meet the requirements for these programs because the government and the Department of Labor and Industrial Relations simply make the selection based on who needs extended benefits the most.

 If you are eligible to receive an unemployment compensation extension, you will be notified by mail or phone.
 However, if you would like to find out how to get an unemployment extension even before the programs are activated, contact your nearest DOLIR office to see if you would be eligible.

-Unemployment Extension Programs in Missouri
+Past Unemployment Extension Programs in Missouri